The following is a breakdown of Fees:

--Provides enrollment services to first-time students, this fee is only charged to first-time freshman
+-Provides enrollment services to first-time students.
+This fee is $7.50 and is only charged to first-time freshman.

--The Graduate Fee is for a graduate student who is enrolling in any institution under the University of Louisiana System's management and supervision by an amount which shall not exceed thirty dollars per credit hour per academic session.
+-The Graduate Fee is for a graduate student who is enrolling in any institution under the University of Louisiana System's management and supervision.
+The fee is $30 per credit hour.

 Graduate Enhancement Fee

--The Graduate Enhancement Fee is to cover the cost of graduate student enrichment programs and activities, technology updates, and enhancements.
+-The Graduate Enhancement Fee provides for graduate student enrichment programs and activities, technology updates, and enhancements.

 When will my TOPS award be posted to my account?